-- 230 effects from the woodchip-compost mixture were sometimes less pronounced than those from the straw-compost mixture.
-Both compost-residue mixtures resulted in a non-additive increase in lettuce yield, available and potentially mineralisable N, available Mg, SOM, and soil respiration, but not in available K (hypothesis 1), some of which were statistically significant (Table 5).
+245 effects from the woodchip-compost mixture were sometimes less pronounced than those from the straw-compost mixture.
+Both compost-residue mixtures resulted in a non-additive increase in lettuce yield, available and potentially mineralisable N, available Mg, SOM, and soil respiration, but not in available K (hypothesis 1), some of which were statistically significant, as further specified below (Table 4).
 Most notably, we observed greater available N and SOM levels in soils to which a mixture of residues was applied, compared to the available N and SOM levels in treatments receiving only individual residue amendments.
-The - straw-compost mixture resulted in a significant (T = 4.022, p = 0.014) non-additive increase in SOM of 13.10%, and while the woodchip-compost mixture did not result in statistically significant non-additivity (T = 0.954, p = 0.205), it did result in a positive non-additive increase in SOM of 6.73%.
+The straw-compost mixture resulted in a significant (T = 4.022, p = 0.014) non-additive increase in SOM of 250 13.10%, and while the woodchip-compost mixture did not result in statistically significant non-additivity (T = 0.954, p = 0.205), it did result in a positive non-additive increase in SOM of 6.73%.